 Kraftur – Power

 Kraftur is an organization for young adults, aged 18-40 who have been diagnosed with cancer and their relatives of all ages from 18 years and up.
-Kraftur means power in Icelandic, and our main goals are to support young people who have been diagnosed with cancer and their relatives by offering peer support, advocacy help, education, providing practical information and promoting cooperation between NGOs dealing with cancer, healthcare professionals and others involved with the disease.
+Kraftur means power in Icelandic, and our main goals are to support young people who have been diagnosed with cancer and their relatives by offering peer support, advocacy assistance, education, provide practical information and promoting cooperation between NGOs dealing with cancer, healthcare professionals and others involved with the disease.
 Kraftur is one of the member associations of the Icelandic Cancer Society.

 Services and support